dnsimple/dnsimple-support/content/articles/manage-a-record.md

 <div class="section-steps" markdown="1">
 #### To remove an A record

-1. In the record editor, search for the record and click on the _trash_ icon to delete it.
+1. In the record editor, search for the record, and click the _trash_ icon to delete it.

    <!--- needs screenshot -->